rugveddanej/rugveddanej/README.md

 ## 💻 Projects
 - [**LunaTools**](https://github.com/Team-Lunatics/LunaTools)
-  LunaTools is a tool that installs the tools of Luna for Termux, designed to make your Android device more powerful and versatile.
+  LunaTools is a utility designed to enhance your Android device by installing the tools of Luna for Termux, making your device more powerful and versatile.

 <p align="center">
   <a href="https://github.com/Team-Lunatics/LunaTools">